kptdev/kpt/release/README.md

 When running with `--dryrun=false` you will need to do some initial work to run against your forked version of kpt:

-> If your change depends on code changes (any file other than `cloudbuild.yaml`) you will need to check in and tag those changes when following these steps.
+> ⚠️ If your change depends on code changes (any file other than `cloudbuild.yaml`) you will need to check in and tag those changes when following these steps.
 Otherwise the first steps that checkout the code will not include your local changes and all future steps will not include those changes.
+This includes any modifications to `goreleaser.yaml`!

 1. Setup your gcloud profile.
 2. Create a enable the Google Cloud Secret Manager on the profile